NixOS/foundation/README.md

 # NixOS Foundation

-The NixOS Foundation's role is to suport the infrastructure and development of the NixOS project as a whole.
+The NixOS Foundation's role is to support the infrastructure and development of the NixOS project as a whole.
 The exact nature and scope of this might vary over time.